+- 1 Do one of the following:

-- Click the Parallels icon II in the menu bar and choose Configure. - If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Configure. - 2 Click Security. - 3 Select Isolate Windows from Mac.
+- Click the Parallels icon

+In the menu bar and choose Configure.

+- If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Configure.

+- 2 Click Security.

+- 3 Select Isolate Windows from Mac.